SBB Historic: Schaltplan – two circuit diagrams of the Ce 6/8 III crocodile

 01-fig.X

-The first very much outside the theme: My mother and father were 10 in 1925.
+The first very much outside the theme: My mother and father both were 10 years old in 1925.
 I have heard that my father’s father Ole Hansen Teig, did some work for Kværner Brug at the time, presumably with the electrification of Norway.
-From here I learn that somewhat earlier he worked as «monterformann» (assembly supervisor) for the Norsk Hydro AS factory Rjukan Salpeterfabrikker (nitrogen fertilizer production), possibly working with these ovens (furnaces).
+From here I learn that somewhat earlier he worked as «monterformann» (assembly supervisor) for the Norsk Hydro AS factory Rjukan Salpeterfabrikker (nitrogen fertiliser production), possibly working with these ovens (furnaces).
 All this now is the Rjukan-Notodden Industrial World Heritage Site (here), where there is a photo of the furnace houses at the end.
 More about the stride around these ovens and the ownership here.
 Switzerland and Norway both certainly had hydro power to help build the countries.
 And my father Hans-Jacob Teig, worked on winding transformers and generators for NEBB from 1935-1945.
 (There is a photo of him as a small boy at Rjukan at 207:[Aside: my father]).
 NEBB was a company where the Swiss company BBC (Brown, Boveri & Cie) had a share of 50% at time.
 I love Wikipedia.
 BBC took over Maschinenfabrik Oerlikon (MFO) in 1970.
 Observe the person at the generator stator: Fig.X: «Hans-Jacob Teig (left, lower pictures), and photo, at NEBB (Norsk Elektrisk & Brown Boveri A/S), Oslo, ca. 1939. Øyvind Teig (me) at Norsk industriarbeidermuseum (NIA) by NEBB generator at Vemork, Rjukan in 2012.
 Above: Oerlikon 1928 generators still at museum».
 It’s like I can feel my long arm with fingers almost touching these Schaltpläne:

 Drawing 01-fig.1 – The locomotive